← Back to trust

 8. Signal-Capital Substitution

-Signal-capital substitution is the failure mode within capitalized judgment.
+Signal-capital substitution is the candidate failure mode within capitalized judgment.
 It appears when capital-weighted authority is weakly calibrated to evaluative competence, so the protocol rewards capital-positioned judgment rather than well-grounded judgment.
 The failure mode has specific structural conditions under which it arises.

 8.1.
 Structural conditions

 Four structural conditions increase the probability of signal-capital substitution.
-First, validators may be bootstrapped through early trust and delegation before meaningful subnet evaluation exists; BIT-0002 documents this pattern explicitly for the dTAO subnet start call, describing "bogus validator or miner code" establishing early validator trust and child-hotkey delegations before subnet owners have published real code.
+First, validators may be bootstrapped through early trust and delegation before meaningful subnet evaluation exists; BIT-0002 documents this pattern explicitly for the dTAO subnet start call, describing "bogus validator or mining code" establishing early validator trust and child-hotkey delegations before subnet owners have published production code.
 Second, capital may track attention or speculative interest more closely than evaluative skill; token markets generally exhibit this property, and BIT-0002 describes participants rushing into subnet tokens before they can meaningfully evaluate whether to mine, validate, or buy.
 Third, validator agreement may reflect copying or prestige rather than competence; stake-weighted consensus rewards alignment with majority stake-weighted opinion, creating incentives for conformity that do not require evaluative competence.
 Fourth, some subnet tasks may be weakly grounded enough that the protocol lacks an external benchmark capable of disciplining internal rankings; for such tasks, no external test can detect calibration failure.

 8.2.
 Runtime mechanisms that support the failure mode